MCreator/MCreator/CONTRIBUTING.md

 * Consider checking and testing existing PRs and confirm they work as designed to help us avoid bugs (try testing different MC versions, generators, also importing old workspaces, ...)
 * _Check existing issues and consider fixing one before considering adding a brand new feature not discussed before_
 * Be human, we are humans too, keep the community positive when colaborating with contributors and maintainers :)
+* Maintainers of this project do this for hobby.
+There might be cases of slow responses, or even inability to review or merge PR due to its scope and our (time) inability to review it properly or assist with changes needed to make it acceptable for merge.

 *Learn more about the development process and tips on [MCreator developers wiki](https://github.com/MCreator/MCreator/wiki).*